 The Challenge was made from 1892 to 1905.
 It was a classic table with minimal decoration, in keeping with the Mission style that was just coming into vogue at the time.

 The Elizabethan was manufactured in 1926.
-It was very medieval in detail with heavy details and deep carving.
+It was very medieval in design, with heavy details and deep carvings.

 The Home Comfort

 One of the most interesting styles is the Home Comfort, uniquely made for the middle class in 1908.
 This was a smaller-sized table that could be quickly converted into seating.